benno094/pdf-anki/README.md

 ## Usage:

 1. Add an OpenAI API key.
+2. Choose a PDF file.
-2. Select a page range and a language for the flashcards.
+3. Select a page range and a deck for the flashcards to be added to.
-3. Choose a PDF file.
-Cards will automatically be created for each page.
-4. Flash cards are displayed and can then be modified before being added to Anki.
+4. Flash cards are generated for each page and can then be modified before being added to Anki.

+Note: App adds a custom note type so that there is no issue with note's name and fields being in another language.

 ### To do: